-Here’s the first thing to know: You can solve most dryer troubles yourself.
-There’s no need to find a technician, schedule a service call or pay hundreds dollars for repairs.
+Here’s the first thing to know about dryer repair: You can solve most dryer troubles yourself.
+There’s no need to find a technician, schedule a service call or pay hundreds dollars for dryer repair.

-The fixes we show in this article correct about 90 percent of dryer breakdowns.
+The dryer repair fixes we show in this article correct about 90 percent of dryer breakdowns.
 Most repairs take about an hour, but set aside extra time to locate replacement parts.
-To find parts, check the yellow pages or search online for “appliance parts.”
+To find parts, search online for “appliance parts.”
 Most parts are relatively inexpensive.
 Aside from basic tools like a socket set and screwdrivers, you may need a continuity tester or multimeter to diagnose the problem.

 Tip: The first step in any appliance repair is to make sure it’s getting electricity.
 Unplugged cords and tripped breakers are a leading cause of appliance “breakdowns.”

-Most dryer repairs require some disassembly of the outer cabinet so you can get at the parts inside.
+Most dryer repairs require some disassembly of the outer cabinet so you can get at the parts inside and you might not even need a dryer repairman.
 If your dryer’s lint filter is inside the front door (Figure A), disassemble it this way: First, remove the screws at each corner of the control panel.
 Flip the panel up and back to expose the screws in the top panel.
 Remove the screws, then pull the top toward you and lift it off.
 To open the bottom panel, release the spring catches by shoving a putty knife into the slot just above them.
 With the bottom panel open, you can remove the front panel by removing two screws at the top and two at the bottom.

 If your filter slides into the top of the dryer, remove the screws alongside the filter slot.
 Using a putty knife, release the two spring catches located under the top panel at the front.
 Tilt the top panel up like a car hood and remove the screws that hold the front panel in place.